-Keep in mind: The examples in "Sample PSF startup procedure for four printers" on page 137 and "Sample PSF startup procedures for three separate printers" on page 140 show how startup procedures might be modified, but they do not necessarily use the recommended values.
+- The name of the PSF startup procedure must be specified in the PNAME parameter of the FSSDEF statement.
+In Figure 35 on page 126, the FSSDEF statement named FSS1 specifies procedure SAMPPRO1; FSS2 specifies procedure SAMPPRO2. - In the PSF startup procedure, the labels for the CNTL, PRINTDEV, and ENDCNTL statements must match the JNAME values in the JES3 DEVICE statements associated with the FSS. - Keep in mind: The examples in Figure 37 on page 135 and Figure 38 on page 138 show how startup procedures could be modified, but they do not necessarily use the recommended values.
 For recommended values, see the PSF sample startup procedures that are provided in SYS1.PROCLIB.
-Table 18 on page 136 lists the sample procedures in SYS1.PROCLIB.
+Table 17 lists the sample procedures in SYS1.PROCLIB.

-Table 18.
-Member names for PSF startup procedures in SYS1.PROCLIB Member Name Description APSWPROA PSF startup procedure for channel-attached printers.
+Member Name Description APSWPROA PSF startup procedure for channel-attached printers.
 This sample specifies 240-pel resolution font libraries and all PRINTDEV defaults.
 APSWPROB PSF startup procedure for SNA-attached printers.
 This sample specifies 240-pel resolution font libraries and contains several comment sections that show different ways to attach the printer for sharing between other print drivers.
 APSWPROC PSF startup procedure for 3800 printers.
 APSWPROF PSF startup procedure for TCP/IP-attached printers.
 This sample specifies multiple resolution libraries for fonts, page segments, and overlays, and provides several printer sharing alternatives.
 APSWPROM PSF startup procedure for microfilm devices.
 APSWPROR PSF startup procedure for TCP/IP-attached printers.
 This sample specifies multiple resolution libraries for fonts, page segments, and overlays, and contains several comment sections that show different ways to attach the printer for sharing between other print drivers.
 APSWPROT PSF startup procedure for TCP/IP-attached printers.
 This sample specifies 240-pel resolutions font libraries, all PRINTDEV defaults, and does not share the printer.